LOGISTICS and NETWORKED SYSTEMS

 The design and decision problems considered in the context of the above two dimensions dictate large-scale mathematical optimization models incorporating complex/interrelated nature of various components of the underlying networked systems.
 We study the associated trade-offs inherent in such design and decision making activities with a systems approach.
 Thus, the focus of the third dimension of our activities is to investigate efficient solution methodologies that support the analysis of these optimization models.
 The specific methodologies of interest include efficient exact optimization methods, heuristic approximation algorithms, hybrid methodologies as well as stochastic modeling and optimization.

-Emergency Response Systems Network Design
+Emergency Response Logistics Network Design

 Biomass/Biofuel Logistics Network Design (funded by USDA)